 The Cyclone's white lattice structure might look like it is wooden, but it is made out of steel.
 Regardless, it behaves like and is generally considered to be a wooden coaster.
 Conversely, there are coasters such as Gemini at Cedar Point that merge a tubular steel track with a wooden structure.
 Because of its steel track, Gemini is essentially a steel coaster.

 Technically, Gemini and the Coney Island Cyclone could be considered hybrids.
 (It might be fair to label a ride such as Revenge of the Mummy at Universal Studios, which features both roller coaster and dark ride elements, as a hybrid coaster as well.)
-But, for the sake of this article -- and for my About.com Theme Parks site -- I am going to define a hybrid wooden-steel coaster as having a well-defined set of features that follow the New Texas Giant prototype at Six Flags Over Texas.
+But, for the sake of this article, let's define a hybrid wooden-steel coaster as having a well-defined set of features that follow the New Texas Giant prototype at Six Flags Over Texas.
 Mostly, it's about the track.

 Not Just any Steel Track